 SUMMARY and Q&A - Ralph Nixon, Ph.D., chair of the Alzheimer's Association Medical and Scientific Advisory Council, discusses several noteworthy advances in research from AAIC 2014 that are being reported as "developing topics."
 These include a clinical trial of a lifetyle intervention and a third abnormal brain protein now linked to Alzheimer's disease.

-2015 abstract submission open
+2015 abstract submission - deadline approaching

 Submit an abstract to share your study results, theories or discoveries at the world’s leading conference for the dementia medical and scientific research community.
 Submission deadline is February 2, 2015 (extended to February 4 for ISTAART members).